 Marc McNamara is Treasurer of the Board of Directors.
 He is a graduate of the Virginia Military Institute and a former Peace Corps Volunteer who served as a community health adviser and classroom teacher (Republic of Madagascar 2003-2005).

-Matthew Coleman is Habele’s Executive Director.
+Matthew Coleman is Habele’s Director of Operations.
 He led Habele’s far-reaching response to Super Typhoon Maysak in 2015.
-Matthew led the expansion of Habele’s Robo League, growing the highschool-based STEM program across all four states of the FSM.
+Matthew led the expansion of Habele’s Robo League, growing the high school-based STEM program across all four states of the FSM.

-Neil Mellen is Habele’s Director of Administration.
+Neil Mellen is Habele’s Executive Director.
 Neil served as Peace Corps Volunteer in the State of Yap from 2002 through 2005 and authored a Ulithian-English Dictionary.
 Neil has served as an appointee to the South Carolina Educational Broadband Commission and South Carolina Governor’s Executive Budget Review Task Force as well as a designee on the state’s Child Fatality Advisory Committee.
 His editorial columns on US-Micronesian relations have appeared in the Wall Street Journal, Honolulu Star Advertiser and the Pacific Daily News.

 Amelia Weiss is Habele’s Director of STEM Programs.
 Amelia earned her Ph.D. in Ecology and Evolutionary Biology from Cornell University.
 She was instrumental in the establishment of the Yap Robo League in 2011.
 Since 2016, Dr. Weiss has trained Robo League teachers and students across the FSM.

-Scott Leis served in the Peace Corps as a Natural Resource, Conservation and Development volunteer at the Yap State Marine Resources Management Division (MRMD) from 2005-2006, and as a classroom teacher in Ulithi atoll from 2006 – 2007.
+Scott Leis is a member of Habele’s Board of Directors.
+Scott served in the Peace Corps as a Natural Resource, Conservation and Development volunteer at the Yap State Marine Resources Management Division (MRMD) from 2005-2006, and as a classroom teacher in Ulithi atoll from 2006 – 2007.